Hughes’ Home Maid Chocolates has been hand crafting some of the finest tasting chocolates since 1940.

 Have you ever wondered where the Easter Bunny gets it’s chocolates?
 Well then, I have a story for you!!!
 I have found the Easter Bunny’s secret little kitchen.
 It is hidden in Oshkosh, Wisconsin at a very special place called Hughes’ Home Maid Chocolates!

-It was chocolate… I really couldn’t go wrong.
-But they had candy called oysters, meltaways, and pudding… What the heck is that?
+I was ordering chocolate… I really couldn’t go wrong.
+However, they had candy called oysters, meltaways, and pudding… What the heck is that?
 “Oysters are a vanilla cream center or a double chocolate center covered in milk chocolate then rolled in crushed peanuts.”
-I had the chocolate filled and the vanilla filled.
-Are they good?
+I ordered the chocolate filled and the vanilla filled.
+Were they good?
 But of course.
 My favorite was the vanilla cream filled.
 It balanced the sweetness of the chocolate.
-Meltaways are “chocolate on the outside with a melt in your mouth milk chocolate center.“ These are one of my mother’s favorites.
+Meltaways are “chocolate on the outside with a melt in your mouth milk chocolate center.”
+Meltaways are my mother’s personal favorites.
 Puddings are milk double chocolate center, similar to a truffle, covered in chocolate.
-And yes, those are fabulous too.
+If you are wondering, those are fabulous too.

-Now there toffee really is something to rave about.
-They were the very first thing I tried from Hughes and I was hooked.
-They are not too hard, and not too sweet.
-They were the perfect balance of flavor and texture.
-I hide them from my family and save them for me like a greedy little kid.
-What’s mine is mine… I may or may not share the rest of my stash.
+Now their toffee really is something to rave about.
+It was the very first thing I tried from Hughes and I was hooked.
+It was not too hard and not too sweet.
+It had the perfect balance of flavor and texture.
+I hid them from my family and saved them for myself like a greedy little kid.

 Now let’s talk about the chocolate covered cherries….

 I tried both the dark and milk chocolate versions.